Leerdammer

-Leerdammer (/nl/) is a Dutch semihard cheese made from cow's milk.
-It has an ageing time around 3–12 months.
-It has a creamy white texture and was made to be similar in appearance and flavour to Emmental.
-Its sweet and somewhat nutty flavour becomes more pronounced with age.
-It also has distinct holes.
-Advertisement campaigns have used the slogan "De lekkerste kaas tussen de gaten" ("the taste is around the holes").
+Leerdammer (/nl/) is a Dutch semihard cheese made from cow's milk, with an ageing time of around 3–12 months.
+It is pale yellow in colour with a creamy texture, and was made to be similar in appearance and flavour to Emmental.
+Its sweet and somewhat nutty flavour becomes more pronounced with age, and it has distinct holes.
+Advertisement campaigns have used the slogan "De lekkerste kaas tussen de gaten" ("the tastiest cheese between the holes").

-The cheese is produced exclusively by the Bel Group.
-The Leerdammer name is a trademark of Bel Leerdammer B.V.
-On 22 March 2021, Bel Group announced it was handing over the brand and its related assets to Lactalis in exchange for the shares Lactalis held in Bel Group, bar a retained 0.9% stake.
+Leerdammer cheese is produced exclusively by the Bel Group; its name, given after the city of Leerdam in the Netherlands, is a trademark of Bel Leerdammer B.V.
+(Generic cheese in this style is sold as Maasdam.)
+On 22 March 2021, Bel Group announced it was handing over the Leerdammer brand and its related assets to Lactalis in exchange for most of the shares Lactalis held in Bel Group; Lactalis was to retain a 0.9% stake.

-Leerdammer cheese is produced in Schoonrewoerd in the municipality of Leerdam, the city which gave Leerdammer its name.
-Generic Leerdammer-style cheese is sold as Maasdam cheese.
-Groupe Bel has a second factory producing Leerdammer in Dalfsen, in the eastern province of Overijssel.
-It is also produced in France.
+Leerdammer cheese is produced in several factories: in Schoonrewoerd, which is in the municipality of Leerdam; in Dalfsen, which is in the eastern province of Overijssel; and in France.
+It is also available in supermarkets in Europe, Russia, and the US.

 The cheese was developed by Cees Boterkooper, who had owned a small dairy in Schoonrewoerd since 1914, and Bastiaan Baars, who ran a cheese shop in a nearby village.
 The two met in 1970, and soon afterwards decided to collaborate.
-They worked on a cheese that could compete with Gouda and Edam.
+They set out to develop a cheese that could compete with Gouda and Edam.
 Leerdammer was launched in 1977.

-It is also available in supermarkets throughout Europe, Russia, and the US.

-Leerdammer cheese has holes because of a ripening process that involves specific bacteria producing carbon dioxide gas, which creates bubbles within the cheese.
-These bubbles, or "eyes," are a characteristic feature of Leerdammer and other similar cheeses like Emmentaler.
+Leerdammer cheese has holes because it includes specific bacteria that produce carbon dioxide gas as the cheese ripens.
+The bubbles that remain in the cheese after ripening, also often called "eyes", are a characteristic feature of Leerdammer and other similar cheeses like Emmentaler.